 I filled up a mason jar with the birch bark scrapings and small branches until they reached the top of the oil.

-I sealed it up and I’m letting it sit for three weeks (minimum).
+I sealed it up and I’m letting it sit for three weeks (minimum) but not more than 5 or so weeks (I let mine sit too long, like 9 weeks, and it went bad and I had to get a new batch started).
 After only a few days, the oil is already beginning to take on the scent of the black birch–I can’t wait till it is complete!
-After the time has passed, I will strain it and jar it up and use it for back-rubs, massages, sore muscles and the like .
+After the time has passed, I will strain it and jar it up and use it for back-rubs, massages, sore muscles and the like :).
+My second batch, after straining, worked soooo well!
+I’m adding a little coconut oil and it will be a wonderful sore muscle rub.

 Black Birch Tincture